-A budget can allow you to save toward a goal, such as a vacation, new car, or a kid’s college fund.
-It can also help you build up an emergency fund, so you have a financial buffer in case any unexpected expenses arise that you weren’t planning on.
+A budget can allow you to save toward a goal, such as a vacation, new car or a kid’s college fund.
+It can also help you build up an emergency fund so you have a financial buffer in case unexpected expenses arise that you weren’t planning on.
 A budget can keep you from using too much credit, and it can give you peace of mind that you won’t spend beyond your means.

-If you are experiencing any of the following issues — from paying bills late to forgetting to adjust for things like inflation or life changes — you might have a budgeting problem.
+If you are experiencing any of the following issues — from paying bills late to forgetting to adjust for things like inflation or life changes — you could be making budgeting mistakes.

 Putting Too Much on Credit